MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 Update validation is automatically enabled once you have set up a custom rollout wave for the Monthly Enterprise Channel in Cloud Update.
 Once Cloud Update deploys a new update to device, the following actions are performed automatically:

-- **Calculation of pre-update health:**  Using the Diagnostic Data received from devices on the first deployment wave from the seven days prior to the update release, it calculates performance and reliability baselines for each individual device, individual app and individual add-in.
+- **Calculation of pre-update health:**  Using the Diagnostic Data received from devices on the first deployment wave from the seven days prior to the update release, it calculates performance and reliability baselines for each individual device, individual app, and individual add-in.
 - **Calculation of post-update health:** Once a device has installed the latest update, the same baselines are calculated till a statistical confidence of 95% is reached.
 - **Filtering and comparison**: It compares the pre- and post-update metrics and calculates the actual change.
 Minor degradations below a certain threshold are filtered out.
 - **Scoring**: Negative changes (degradations) are individually scored.
-- **Calculating and showing assessment**: Once scores from at least ten devices are available, those get summarized and an assessment is shown to the admin.
-If the assessment is yellow or red, the admin can review which devices, apps, add-ins and metrics were impacted:
+- **Calculating and showing assessment**: Once scores from at least ten devices are available, those get summarized, and an assessment is shown to the admin.
+If the assessment is yellow or red, the admin can review which devices, apps, add-ins, and metrics were impacted:
     - **Green:** No degradations or only very minor degradations were detected.
 The admin is encouraged to proceed with the deployment of the update.
     - **Yellow:** Minor degradation was detected, and the admin is advised to monitor the deployment closely.
     - **Red:** At least one major degradation was detected, and the admin is offered the option to pause the deployment or initiate a rollback.